azulverdosa/animonocles_product_page/README.md

 ### Available Commands

-In the project directory, you can run:

-`"npm start" : "react-scripts start"`,
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+`npm start`

-The app is built using `create-react-app` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-You will also see any lint errors in the console.
+The page will reload when you make changes.

 <!-- ### `"npm run dev": "concurrently "nodemon server" "npm run start"`,